isabella232/bcps/README.md

 BCP use the same standard statuses used on most other \*IPs (such as BIPs and SLIPs):

    * *Process* — An internal document for our own usage.
-   * *Specification* — A BCP eventually intended to move onto a standards track, such as a BIP, IETF, or W3C.
+   * *Standards* — A BCP eventually intended to move onto a standards track, such as a BIP, IETF, or W3C.
    * *Informational* — A BCP discussing a wallet issue without explicitly proposing a new feature.

 ### BCP Status